 Immigration rule change keeps families together

-Currently, these immigrants must leave the country and request a waiver at a specific U.S. consular office in the immigrant's country of origin.
+Previously, these immigrants had to leave the country and request a waiver at a specific U.S. consular office in the immigrant's country of origin.
 For Mexican immigrants, that meant traveling to the crime-ridden border city of Ciudad Juarez and waiting several months for the waiver process to run its course.

 The new rule means Medardo Munoz doesn't have to leave his adopted son, Tobin, alone.
-Tobin, 24, has cerebral palsy, mild retardation and seizure disorders, so he requires around-the-clock care.
+Tobin, 24, has cerebral palsy, seizure disorders and a mild mental disability, so he requires around-the-clock care.
 Medardo Munoz is Tobin's primary caregiver, while his mother, Bonita Munoz, a U.S. citizen, works as an in-home support provider or is often away from home on union business.

 The new rule affects immigrants who entered the United States illegally and for whom a green card is being requested by a relative who is a U.S. citizen, in many cases a spouse.

 Immigration attorneys said the new rule could benefit hundreds, if not thousands, of undocumented immigrants on the North Coast.
 Nationally, the number could be as high as 1 million of the country's estimated 11 million undocumented immigrants.